dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 depth=1: CN = dummyCA
 ```

-Now, in a real world scenario, we would have access to our end-entity private key and this signed end-entity certificate, but would not have access to the CA's private key (or any intermediate private keys), so let's delete our CA private key...
+In a real scenario, we'd have our end-entity private key and signed end-entity certificate, but not the CA's private key (or any intermediate private keys).
+To simulate this, delete it:

 ```bash
 $ rm dummyCA.key
 ```

-Next, let's create a *fake* end-entity certificate, i.e. one we will aim to sign with out CA signed end-entity certificate.
+Next, create a *fake* end-entity certificate — one we'll attempt to sign with our CA-signed end-entity certificate:

 ```bash
 $ openssl req -nodes -newkey rsa:2048 -keyout next-end-entity.key \